The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes: Partitions of domains

-\end{Thm} \begin{Sdem} We use here the $BV$ function theory and that of finite perimeter sets as stated in \cite{Giu} because for all polyhedral chain $P$, $||\chi_{Spt||P||}||_{BV(\mathbb{R}^n )}<+\infty$.
-In what follows we translate our problem in the language of $BV$ functions.\\ Let $|\cdot |$ be the Lebesgue measure on $\mathbb{R}^n$.
-Now we give an argument for minimizing sequences that will be useful in the sequel.
+\end{Thm} \begin{Sdem} We can use here the theory of $BV$ functions and that of finite perimeter sets as described in \cite{Giu} because for all polyhedral chains $P$, $||\chi_{Spt||P||}||_{BV(\mathbb{R}^n )}<+\infty$.
+In what follows we translate our problem into the language of $BV$ functions.\\ Let $|\cdot |$ be the Lebesgue measure on $\mathbb{R}^n$.
+Now we give an argument regarding minimizing sequences that will be useful in the sequel.
 Let $(E_k)_{k\geq 1}$ be a minimizing sequence of domains for the functional $\mathcal{H}^{n-1}(\partial (\cdot ))$ such that $|E_k|=1$.\\ \\ 1.
-A compactness theorem stated in \cite{Giu}[page 17] ensures that there exists a set $E$ such that a subsequence
+A compactness theorem stated in \cite{Giu} (page 17) ensures that there exists a set $E$ such that a subsequence